cse482spring2019/MACK/README.md

 `HOST=localhost`, and also entering your `OSM_CLIENT_ID=...`, `OSM_CLIENT_SECRET=...`, as well as your `MAPBOX_TOKEN=...`.
 For more information on how to enter these keys, please see the README in `https://github.com/AccessMap/accessmap-orchestration` under the section `Enviroment Variables`

-Then, add the environment variables found in the `.env` file in `AccessMaps/webapps` with:
+Then, add environment variables found in the `.env` file in `AccessMaps/webapps` with:

 ```
   API_SERVER=http://localhost:2015/api/v1